 I am a social science researcher in the Bronfenbrenner Center for Translational Research at Cornell University.

-Hand-in-hand with this work, I document the stories of those who confronted the early HIV/AIDS epidemic, connecting contemporary queer people with the stories of LGBTQ health activists and community health workers from the height of the crisis.
+Hand-in-hand with this work, I document the stories of those who confronted the early HIV/AIDS epidemic, connecting contemporary queer people with the voices of LGBTQ health activists and community health workers from the height of the crisis.

 I completed my undergraduate and Master of Social Work training at Binghamton University.
 I am a Licensed Master Social Worker (LMSW) in the State of New York.